 This might help - http://www.tourism.net.nz/region/queenstown/

 If you want to work, you might be a bit late for the first intake for the resorts (usually done around April/May), but as soon as the season kicks in, you can probably find work when you arrive.
-This might help - http://www.seasonalwork.co.nz/index.bsp about 7 years ago
+This might help - http://www.seasonalwork.co.nz/index.bsp over 7 years ago